-Barbra Streisand’s legendary four-decade career has spanned musical theater, pop music, television and film.
+Barbra Streisand’s legendary five-decade career has spanned musical theater, pop music, television and film.
 She is one of the few performers to have received an Oscar, an Emmy, a Tony and a Grammy.

 It’s fair to say that Streisand has conquered almost everything that showbiz has thrown in her path.
 From her first big hit in “Funny Girl” — on Broadway and later in the 1968 film version, for which she won her first Oscar – Streisand has time and again proven her acting and musical durability.

 After “Funny Girl,” Streisand starred in a string of popular hits including “Hello Dolly!” and “The Owl and the Pussycat.”
 In 1977, she won her second Oscar for co-writing the song “Evergreen” for the remake of “A Star Is Born.”

 Streisand’s most notable movie roles are often variations of the actress herself.
 She has played free-spirited Jewish women who stand up to (or fall in love with) WASP men in movies like “What’s Up, Doc?,” opposite Ryan O’Neal, and “The Way We Were,” opposite Robert Redford.